cnizzardini/gov-info/README.md

 $result = $package->summary();
 ```

-After running this code `$result` will a non-truncated version of the package summary
+After running this code `$result` will contain a non-truncated version of the package summary

 ```
 stdClass Object